How to speed up your WordPress site (27 easy ways that actually work)

 • Give readers a reason to come back for the next part

-If you have a popular blog post with hundreds of comments, loading all of them on a single page can really slow things down.
-WordPress gives you the option to paginate comments, which means it breaks them into smaller chunks across multiple pages.
+If you have a popular post with hundreds of comments, loading them all on one page can really slow things down.

 Serving oversized images to mobile users is a silent performance killer.
 Responsive media isn’t just about layout- it’s about sending the right-sized assets to the right device to keep load times fast.